MrBeard89/parteshirts_webshop_ui/README.md

 I wanted to have a webshop UI that has all the features.
 For the design it is very vivid and extravagant because the products it self are targeted young people.The Webshop at the beginning it was going to be live, but with collaboration with my sibling we changed our mind.

 MERN Stack:
-Fetching data from MongoDB with Axios and using NodeJs server with ExpressJs
+Fetching data from MongoDB with Axios and using NodeJs server with ExpressJs and Nodemon

+I'm using Heroku for Server, and NetLify for Frontend

 If you like my work , feel free to contact me !